From clones to cm-monoids: Dedicated to Robert Goldblatt

-In the second part of this work, we will develop the theory of abstract polymorphisms and invariant relations through the notion of \emph{$\mathbf M$-module}, where $\mathbf M$ is a cm-monoid.
+In future work, we will develop the theory of abstract polymorphisms and invariant relations through the notion of \emph{$\mathbf M$-module}, where $\mathbf M$ is a cm-monoid.
 An $\mathbf M$-module is a merge algebra $\mathbf B$ equipped with an action of $\mathbf M$ on $B$.
-A typical instance of this arises when we consider the cm-monoid $\mathbf F$, whose universe consists of all functions from $A^\omega$ to $A^\omega$.
-Below are some relevant examples of $\mathbf F$-moduli: \begin{itemize} \item $\mathbf B_1$ is the merge algebra $A^\omega$ of all $\omega$-sequences, with the action given by functional application. \item $\mathbf B_2$ is the merge algebra of all $\omega\times\omega$-matrices over $A$, where the action is defined as row-wise functional application. \item For a relation $R\subseteq A^\omega$, $\mathbf B_3$ is the merge algebra of all $\omega\times\omega$-matrices over $A$ whose columns belong to $R$, with the action again defined as row-wise functional application.
-In this case, $\mathbf B_3$ is not in general an $\mathbf F$-module.
-However, the largest cm-submonoid $\mathbf X$ of $\mathbf F$ such that $\mathbf B_3$ is an $\mathbf X$-module defines the set $X$ of all \emph{multi-polymorphisms} of the relation $R$.
-In this way we recast the classical theory of polymorphisms and invariant relations. \end{itemize}
+A relevant example of an $\mathbf M$-module, where $\mathbf M$ is a suitable cm-monoid of endofunctions of $A^\omega$, is the following: for a relation $R\subseteq A^\omega$, we consider the merge algebra $\mathbf B$ of all $\omega\times\omega$-matrices over $A$, whose columns belong to $R$.
+A function from $A^\omega$ to $A^\omega$ acts on an $\omega\times\omega$ matrix by row-wise functional application.
+The largest cm-monoid $\mathbf M$ of endofunctions of $A^\omega$ such that $\mathbf B$ is an $\mathbf M$-module defines the set $M$ of all abstract polymorphisms of the relation $R$.
+In this way we can recast the classical theory of polymorphisms and invariant relations.